missly55/Phishing-Simulation/README.md

 *Ref 12: Sending Profile*

-Step 7: Create an Email Template:
+Step 7: Create a Phishing Email Template

 - Fake email for testing to send to users.
 - In GoPhish, **Click Email Templates**.